erikdubois/Sardi/README.md

 Some icons do not seem to change whatever theme of icons your are choosing.
 That is because the programmer is pointing the path of the "Icon" to one specific place.

-	For example : Linux Mint Update
+	For example : Linux Mint Update used to be /usr/lib/linuxmint/mintUpdate/icons/base.svg
-	/usr/lib/linuxmint/mintUpdate/icons/base.svg

 Working together with Joshua Fogg is the best way to proceed to get all references to icons like they should be in the first place.